wso2/docs-ob-toolkit-berlin/en/docs/learn/api-security.md

 ###MTLS enforcement

-Authentication is a  crucial requirement in open banking to verify the authenticity of an TPP before sharing the customer’s banking information.
+Authentication is a  crucial requirement in open banking to verify the authenticity of a TPP before sharing the customer’s banking information.
 When a TPP invokes APIs, their private credentials can be shared in the requests, and it leads to credential leakages and data thefts.
 Therefore, Mutual Transport Layer Security (MTLS) is introduced as an authentication protocol where the TPPs do not need to send their private credentials.